OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-02.md

 The temple servants:

-> the descendants of Ziha, Hasupha, Tabbaoth,
+> the line of Ziha, Hasupha, Tabbaoth,

 ## Ezra 2:44